cyrusstoller/Quality-Laser/README.md

 3. Open `manifest.yml` and make sure that the settings are satisfactory.
 4. Run the script

+**Note:** This program does not handle nested parentheses or brackets at this time.
+In other words make sure you don't have strings like "([foo bar baz])" in your responses or sources.

 ## Manifest.yml

 - `min_phrase_length` is the minimum length of an exact phrase match that you want to check.